scoulomb/docker-under-the-hood/NAT-deep-dive-appendix/README.md

 Note that
 - a standard virtual server will still do a [kind of DNAT](#Section-About-NATs) (But here not same as [DNAT](#section-about-nats) [`@home usage`] (#cisco-nat-classification) as using virtual server the other way around/reversed)
-- But a forwarding will not (https://my.f5.com/manage/s/article/K7595)
+- But a forwarding IP will not (https://my.f5.com/manage/s/article/K7595)

 Reason why when targeting
 - std vs: we target vs vip